imjahirrivera/detection-and-localization-of-mobile-robots/README.md

 pip install pyzbar

-## PyTorch to run process with GPU
+## PyTorch for running processes with GPU

 1. Go to: https://pytorch.org/get-started/locally/
 2. Copy and paste the command "Run this Command" into the terminal as shown in the image: